1- PURPOSE OF THE SILVER LEAGUE

 A. All team members reporting healthy enough to play the game will be in the batting rotation.
 Any player not able to start a game, for health reasons, will not be allowed to participate in that game in any way, other than coaching.

-G. Any UN-hit, legal pitch hitting home plate, or the mat, will be called a strike.
+HHH F. Any un-hit, legal pitch hitting home plate, or the mat, will be called a strike.

-1) If a batted fair ball that reaches the grass in the outfield (in any way), the batter-runner is entitled to first base without liability to be put out.
+1) If a batted fair ball reaches, and touches, the grass in the outfield (in any way), the batter-runner is entitled to first base without liability to be put out.
 If the batter-runner advances beyond first base, the exemption is canceled and is he liable to be put out.
 All other runners are liable to be put out during the play.
 If infield fly rule is called the batter is out even if the ball lands on the grass.

 2) There will be an arc line 170 feet from home plate in fair territory in the outfield.
 No outfielders may start, or move, in front of this line until the batter hits the ball.
-Any defender on the grass will be considered an outfielder, and must be behind the arc.
+Any outfielder on the grass must be behind the arc.
 If an outfielder does move in front of the arc to illegally field a batted ball there will be a delayed dead ball after the play has ended by the umpire.

 Effect: a) Batter will be awarded 1st base; runners on base will advance one base.
 No putouts made during the play will stand.

 b) If the batter and/or runners advance more than one base during the play, the batting team’s manager will have the option of accepting the play as it finished.

 EXCEPTION: ONE of the five infielders is allowed anywhere on the grass between the cut of the grass and the arc.
 That one infielder is not considered to be an outfielder when so positioned.

 3) Six infielders on the dirt is NOT allowed.